wonsunahn/CS1541_Spring2024/projects/1/README.md

 ```

 The above command will create two files: IPC.pdf and IPC_solution.pdf.
 The two
-files show the IPCs for the short traces in
-/afs/cs.pitt.edu/courses/1541/short_traces for the various processor
+files show the IPCs for the 4 traces in the plot_traces folder for the various
-configurations under plot_confs/, for your five_stage binary and the
+processor configurations under plot_confs/, for your five_stage binary and the
 five_stage_solution binary respectively.

 If you open IPC_solution.pdf, you will see 8 bars (results of running each of